 Back in January of 2014, I didn’t expect that our family trip to Florida would end with me driving a plane load of passengers nearly 200 miles to their homes, but it did.
 [Read more…] about Lessons in Quality During a Long and Strange Journey Home

 My last birthday wasn’t one of those difficult ages that end with a zero.
 Thank goodness!
 However, the passage of another year got me thinking.
 At that point, I told myself that age is just a number.
 Can you do a mental double-take?
 I think I did one.
 Can a statistician say that age is just a number?
 After all, it’s through numbers that statisticians understand the world and how it works.
 [Read more…] about As a Statistician, Can I Say Age is Just a Number?

 As my family and I were being rattled around in a four-wheel drive vehicle in the remote Osa Peninsula in Costa Rica, it struck me that traveling to exotic locations is just like manually adjusting the scales on graphs!
 That’s probably not what you were expecting, but let me explain!
 Unlike most of my statistical blog posts, this one gets a bit philosophical!
 [Read more…] about World Travel, Rough Roads, and Manually Adjusting Graph Scales!

-When is Easter this year?
+When is Easter in 2022?
 I ask this question every year!
 The next Easter occurs on April 17, 2022.
 And then, in the next year, Easter falls on April 9, 2023.
 I have a hard time remembering when it occurs in any given year.
 I think that March Easters are both early and unusual.
 Is that true?

 Being a statistician, my first thought is to study the distribution of Easter dates.
 By analyzing the distribution, we can determine which dates are rare and which are common.
 How unusual are Easter dates in March?
 Are there patterns in the dates?
 [Read more…] about When is Easter this Year?